JuliaRobotics/Caesar.jl/docs/src/concepts/adding_variables_factors.md

 * You **do not need** to modify/fork/edit internal Caesar/RoME/IncrementalInference source code to introduce new  variable and factor types!
 * As long as the factors exist in the working space when the solver is run, the factors are automatically used -- this is possible due to Julia's [multiple dispatch design](https://docs.julialang.org/en/v1/manual/methods/index.html)
 * Caesar is designed to allow you to add new variables and factors to your own independent repository and incorporate them at will at compile-time or even run-time
-* Residual function definitions for new factors types use a [callable struct (a.k.a functor) architecture](https://discourse.julialang.org/t/documenting-a-functor-callable-struct/8444) to simultaneously allow:  multiple dispatch (i.e. 'polymorphic' bahavior); meta data and in-place memory storage for advanced and performant code; as well as a outside callback implementation style.
+* Residual function definitions for new factors types use a [callable struct (a.k.a functor) architecture](https://discourse.julialang.org/t/documenting-a-functor-callable-struct/8444) to simultaneously allow:
+  * Multiple dispatch (i.e. 'polymorphic' behavior)
+  * Meta-data and in-place memory storage for advanced and performant code
+  * An outside callback implementation style
-* In most scenarios, there is no need for new variables or factors:
+* In most robotics scenarios, there is no need for new variables or factors:
   * Variables have various mechanisms that allow you to attach data to them, e.g. raw sensory data or identified April tags, so you do not need to create a new variable type just to store data
   * New variables are required only if you are representing a new state - TODO: Example of needed state
   * New factors are needed if: